gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 has all the data already cached/locally stored.
 If you send the same client request randomly to random servers each time then cache/local data is not utilized.

-Consistent hashing also prevents <b>DOS attacks</b> to some extent.
+Consistent hashing also prevents **DOS attacks** to some extent.
 If a spam client send random requests and round robin distributes it across all nodes then the outage is large scale.
 However with consitent hashing only certain node will be impacted.